top of page

 Feb 125 min read

-Kundalini Yoga in Detroit Newsletter 2/2026
+Kundalini Yoga in Detroit is a HOUSE 2/2026

 Sat Nam, and Welcome in!
 Before we get into what’s changing at KYD, a quick note about a special offering: Snow Moon/Full Moon Gong Immersion • Sunday February 1, 2026 • 7:00–8:30 pm We’ll be holding a full-length gong immersion under the Snow Moon—an evening of deep rest, nervous-system settling, and effortless meditation.
 This is not an astrology-based event, and no belief system is required.
 The name simply marks the season we’re in.
 You’ll lie down on padded cots with bla